Tarnim Magic Garden: Inside Koh Samui’s Secret Buddha Garden

 A statue in a forest.

-The History Behind Tarnim Magic Garden
+A Short History of Tarnim Magic Garden

 A girl standing on a rock with a statue in the middle of it.